cardosoDM/Monitoring-Tool/Readme.md

 The application can be configured using the `application.properties` file located in the `src/main/resources` directory.

 ### Database Configuration
-The application uses PostgreSQL and MongoDB.
+The application uses PostgresSQL and MongoDB.
 The database configurations are managed using Testcontainers in the `AbstractContainerBase` class.

 ## Project Structure
 - `src/main/java`: Contains the main application code.